 Thanksgiving is not only beautiful, it’s a powerful weapon.

-The other day, a brother from church was praying for me, and gave me the exact same word another brother gave me a month ago: You are on the right path.
-But this time, the word came with a warning.
+The other day, someone from church prayed the exact same word over me that someone else gave me a month ago: You are on the right path.
+This time, however, the word came with a warning.

 He said he saw me walking on a path towards Jesus, but there were blue hands behind me reaching out for me.
 He wasn’t sure if they represented things from my past or what, but told me Satan was trying to thwart all the amazing stuff God is doing in me.
 I needed to be on my guard and be ready to engage in spiritual warfare.

+My reaction: excitement.
 I was on a spiritual high from an awesome prayer meeting and couldn’t imagine what those blue hands could be.
-Later, however, I thought of some things––shame, for one–and I asked God how I could be on my guard when I wasn’t even sure how I would be attacked.
+Later, however, I thought of some things––shame, for one––and I asked God how I could be on my guard when I wasn’t even sure how I would be attacked.

 He reminded me of the theme He had given me for these last two months of the year: Thanksgiving and Praise.
 It all starts there.